The following missions and badges are available to anyone wanting to learn about getting involved in the SAP Community:

 Build and deploy an extension to the employee onboarding scenario from SAP SuccessFactors using Workflow, Business Rules and Process Visibility.

-Set up your own SAP Cloud Platform Integration tenant and deploy an integration scenario using prepackaged integration content.
+Set up your own SAP Integration Suite tenant and deploy an integration scenario using prepackaged integration content.

-Use Document Information Extraction (a service of SAP AI Business Services in SAP Cloud Platform) to process a document in PDF format that has content in headers and tables.
+Use Document Information Extraction (a service of SAP AI Business Services in SAP Business Technology Platform) to process business documents that have content in headers and tables.

-Use Data Attribute Recommendation (one of the SAP AI Business Services in SAP Cloud Platform) to classify entities such as products, stores and users into multiple classes, using free text, numbers and categories.
+Use Data Attribute Recommendation (one of the SAP AI Business Services in SAP Business Technology Platform) to classify entities such as products, stores and users into multiple classes, using free text, numbers and categories.

-Enrich the information extracted from documents with existing master data, for example, to match enrichment data entities with the extracted header fields from processed documents in PDF format that have content in headers and tables.
-To do so, use machine learning with Document Information Extraction, one of the SAP AI Business Services in SAP Cloud Platform.
+Enrich the information extracted from documents with existing master data, for example, to match enrichment data entities with the extracted header fields from business documents that have content in headers and tables.
+To do so, use machine learning with Document Information Extraction, one of the SAP AI Business Services in SAP Business Technology Platform.

-Use the SAP Cloud Platform SDK for iOS to build an Image Classification app.
+Use the SAP BTP SDK for iOS to build an Image Classification app.
 Learn how to use Create ML to train an Image Classification model and implement the categorization with the help of Apple’s Vision framework.

-With Apple’s Mac Catalyst technology now available in SAP Cloud Platform SDK for iOS, you can use a single code line to build apps for iOS and MacOS.
+With Apple’s Mac Catalyst technology now available in SAP BTP SDK for iOS, you can use a single code line to build apps for iOS and MacOS.

 The following missions are available to you if you participate in courses on openSAP, SAP's free open online course provider.
 (Please note: Before you can add your achievements to your completed missions on SAP Community, you’ll need to add your SAP Enterprise Login to your openSAP profile by enabling Single Sign On, opt-in to send your learning progress data to SAP Community, and be an active member of SAP Community.)